ricciluk/Predict-Customer-Churn/README.md

 ### Classification Models
 This project uses three classfication models by tuning parameters and then compare the model results.
 - Logistic Regression
 The model summary result shows that many variables are not significantly related to the churning behaviour.
+The Logistic Regression performed far better for predicting positive response than for predicting negative response.

 ### Model Comparison